Fab1anTUW/Self-DPDN-SecondCase/README.md

 The luggage dataset was provided as follows:
 ```
-data
+00000
 └── depth
 ├── mask
 ├── mask_visib
 ├── nocs
-├── rgb
+└── rgb
 ```

-In the NOCS dataset a picture consists of RGB-, NOCS-, Depth-picture, mask, meta.txt and .pkl file.
+In the NOCS dataset, a picture consists of an RGB picture, a NOCS picture, a depth picture, a mask, a meta.txt file and a .pkl file.
-The meta file has the following contents for synthetic data: <instance_id> <class_id> <scene_id> <model_name>
+The meta file contains the following information for synthetic data: <instance_id> <class_id> <scene_id> <model_name>.
-This meta file, as well as the bounding boxes, are created in the dataset conversion.
+The meta file and the bounding boxes are created during dataset conversion.
-Because the masks from the luggage dataset are in separate files they need to be fused to one file.
+As the masks from the luggage dataset are in separate files, they need to be combined into one file.
-Now all these pictures & files are sorted in to NOCS compatible scenes with 10 pictures (RGB, NOCS, Depth, Mask and Meta.txt) per folder.
+All these pictures and files are now sorted into NOCS-compatible scenes, with ten pictures (RGB, NOCS, depth, mask and meta.txt) per folder.
-Incompatible or defect pictures are skipped, with a summary at the end.
+Incompatible or defective pictures are skipped, with a summary provided at the end.
-The converted dataset is stored under data/camera/train, to start the data_processing the folder data/camera/val has to be created.
-For processing just the training dataset this one can be empty.
+The converted dataset is stored in the data/camera/train folder.
+To start data processing, the data/camera/val folder must be created.
+If you are only processing the training dataset, this folder can be empty.
 All this conversion is done in the convert_to_nocs_dataset.py

-After this conversion the normal Self-DPDN data_processing has to be used to prepare the data for SecondPose.
-Here the .pkl as well as the train_list.txt files are created.
+After this conversion, the standard Self-DPDN data processing must be used to prepare the data for SecondPose.
+This is where the .pkl and train_list.txt files are created.
-According to the dataset the correct functions in main have to be selected/commmented
+According to the dataset, the correct functions in the main program must be selected or commented.

-python data_processing.py
+Before running data_processing check if intrinsics in annotate_camera_train & annotate_test_data are set correctly, so the GTs are calculated accordingly run data_processing.py

 ## Dataset conversion for training